Meet Chef Tyler Scott, the new (old) owner of Rare in Peterborough.

 He loves the hyper-local honey Hunnabees produces in the area; as well as the dozens of varieties of hot peppers he gets from Martin’s Farms and the rye loaves by Hard Winter Bread Co.

 Going to the market to meet with vendors isn’t convenient by any means.
 It’s precious time out of his small kitchen and it puts a strain on his small team; “but it’s important to have a relationship with my farmers, so I make time to come out.”
 It also helps that in the summer months, you can find him slinging his famous, extra crispy fried chicken alongside the other vendors.

-That commitment to local is taken one step further by Katie Lawther, Rare’s sous-chef and preservation specialist.
+That commitment to local is taken one step further by Kylie Lawther, Rare’s sous-chef and preservation specialist.
 Last year, she canned over 400 jars of tomatoes – plus pickles, fruit, wild edibles and their infamous housemade HP Sauce.